azine/AzineMailgunWebhooksBundle/README.md

 AzineMailgunWebhooksBundle
 ==========================

-Symfony2 Bundle to capture event data from the Mailgun.com transactional mail service.
+Symfony Bundle to capture event data from the Mailgun.com transactional mail service.

 If you are using a free mailgun.com account (less than 10'000 email per month), then mailgun.com deletes log-entries about events after about 48 hours.